General Regulations for First Degrees

 10. Superseding existing General Regulation 17, the Senatus Academicus may require candidates to discontinue attendance on courses:

-1. if, being candidates in programme year 1, they have not obtained by award or recognition or been exempted from, 100% of the credit points required at level 1, within four half-sessions of full-time study from their entry to programme year 1 of the degree for which they are currently registered;
+1. if, being candidates in programme year 1, they have not obtained by award or recognition or been exempted from, 100% of the credit points required at level 1, within four terms of full-time study from their entry to programme year 1 of the degree for which they are currently registered;

-2. if, being candidates in programme year 2, they have not obtained by award or recognition or been exempted from, 100% of the credit points required at level 2, within four half-sessions of full-time study from their entry to programme year 2 of the degree for which they are currently registered;
+2. if, being candidates in programme year 2, they have not obtained by award or recognition or been exempted from, 100% of the credit points required at level 2, within four terms of full-time study from their entry to programme year 2 of the degree for which they are currently registered;

-4. if, being candidates in programme year 3, they have not completed the requirements necessary for graduation with a non-Honours degree or admission to an Honours programme within four half-sessions of full-time study from their first entry to programme year 3 of the degree for which they are currently registered.
+4. if, being candidates in programme year 3, they have not completed the requirements necessary for graduation with a non-Honours degree or admission to an Honours programme within four terms of full-time study from their first entry to programme year 3 of the degree for which they are currently registered.

 11. As also stated in General Regulation 18, The Senatus Academicus may terminate, at any time, the studies of candidates who persistently fail to attend, or perform the required work of, the courses for which they are registered.